 ‘Breathable models like hybrids and spring mattresses should work too.
 Another option is mattresses that have convoluted layers.
 Such models can achieve improved breathability that aids temperature regulation during the night.’

-So you’ve found the mattress that is right for you?
-The process doesn’t quite end there.
-Alex warns that shoppers should look for such seals of approval as Certi-PUR, GreenGuard, Global Organic Textile Standard (GOTS), Global Organic Latex Standard (GOLS), or Organic Content Standard.
+Alex further warns that some mattresses aren't made with this highest-quality materials.
+Shoppers should look for such seals of approval as Certi-PUR, GreenGuard, Global Organic Textile Standard (GOTS), Global Organic Latex Standard (GOLS), or Organic Content Standard.

 If your mattress is missing any certification, you may want to rethink your choice.
-‘They signify that the mattress does not contain potentially harmful chemicals or materials,’ the expert explains.
+Alex explains that these ‘signify that the mattress does not contain potentially harmful chemicals or materials.’

 Megan is the News and Trends Editor at Homes & Gardens.
 She first joined Future Plc as a News Writer across their interiors titles, including Livingetc and Real Homes.
 As the News Editor, she often focuses on emerging microtrends, sleep and wellbeing stories, and celebrity-focused pieces.
 Before joining Future, Megan worked as a News Explainer at The Telegraph, following her MA in International Journalism at the University of Leeds.
 During her BA in English Literature and Creative Writing, she gained writing experience in the US while studying in New York.
 Megan also focused on travel writing during her time living in Paris, where she produced content for a French travel site.
 She currently lives in London with her antique typewriter and an expansive collection of houseplants.